MicrosoftDocs/power-platform/power-platform/admin/copy-environment.md

 1. Create or set connections on all Connection References.
 Ensure that the connections are created by the appropriate user.

 #### Custom Connectors
-- Custom connectors have a new identifier in the target environment, so flows that were pointing at the custom connector in the previous environment needs to be adjusted to point to the new custom connector.
+- Custom connectors have a new identifier in the target environment and appear to be a new connector, so flows need to be adjusted to point to the new custom connector.

 Action items:
 1. Review all custom connectors in the custom connectors page to ensure they were published correctly.